oats-center/pea-pod/Step-3 Sensors/Step-3 Instructions.md

 Hit `CREATE DEVICE-PROFILE`

-### Create device profile: Rain Guage (DM SensorNode)
+### Create device profile: Rain Gauge (DM SensorNode)

-Create a device profile by selecting "Device-profiles" from the left panel menu, and hitting `+ CREATE`.
+Create a device profile by selecting "Device-profiles" from the left panel menu and hitting `+ CREATE`.
 Please use these settings:

 GENERAL tab: